how we redefined boating

 Making boats electric is inherently difficult.
 A 7,5m long planing recreational boat consumes 12-18 times more fuel than a family car.
 At the same time, one kg of gasoline contains ~15 times more usable energy than one kg of the most compact batteries.
 Because of this, electric boats are not viewed as a viable alternative to combustion engine boats.
 Existing models are slow or have a very limited range.
 The current market for electric boats is consequently small, estimated to be less than 1%.
 The energy equation must be solved.

 Since 2015, the team behind Candela Speed Boat AB is determined to find ways to make electric boats with both range and speed.
 The team consist of some of the leading experts in their respective fields with backgrounds from Eurocopter (structural composite engineering), Saab Gripen (flight control electronics), Artemis and Oracle racing (America’s Cup, hydrodynamics), Scania (transmission & hydraulics) and the Technical University of Denmark (dynamic modelling and software algorithms).
 In addition, the company is managed by people with many years of senior management and CEO-level experience from both start-ups and large global corporations.

 The achieved range is ~4 times higher than the best electric boats currently on the market and is close to or on par with combustion engine boats of the same size.

 The energy reduction is achieved by the use of:

-- Hydrofoils which halve the friction compared to a planing boat
+- Hydrofoils which massively reduce the friction against the water compared to a planing boat

-- An advanced control system making the naturally unstable boat stable
+- An advanced control system that stabilizes the boat

 - A very light design using carbon composites and design principles from the aviation industry

-In addition to solving the range issue, the boat features:
+In addition to solving the range issue, the Candela Seven features:

 - No slamming in moderate waves

 - A completely silent ride

-- Almost no production of wakes which preserves lakes and coast lines
+- Almost no generation of wakes which preserves lakes and coast lines

 - A mileage cost that is 95% lower than a comparable gasoline boat